xinxin8816/heroku-ariang-21vianet/README.md

 ### Do I have to use Docker?
 Not really, if you deployed previously and the APP is still working well, please enjoy it just like before.

-If you want to deploy a new app, I recommend using Docker to prevent account banned.
+If you want to deploy a new APP or rebuild the previously APP, I recommend using Docker to prevent account banned.

 ### Why it automatically stop after 30 minutes, and files were lost?
 Heroku Free Dyno will idle when there is no incoming request within 30 minutes, and your files will be deleted, so use Rclone to breaking this or use Heroku Hobby Dyno.